 Stay away from fried foods or anything new.
 The day before a big game is not the time to try new foods that you might not tolerate.

 During road trips or trips out of town, research restaurant menus in advance.
-Avoid buffets (which are less common due to the COVID-19 pandemic).
+Avoid buffets.
 Ask hotels if breakfasts are included.
 Does the hotel have a microwave or refrigerator in the room?
 You may need to bring your favorite oatmeal based on the hotel’s breakfast options, and you will need a place to heat it.

 It is also best to avoid the concession stand — which rarely has healthy options.